shubhamchopra3/Hibernate-demo/README.md

 * Hibernate-7 One to Many mapping.
 Every Alien is having more than 1 vechile.
 A seperate table is created with 2 columns mapping alien id with vechile id.

 * HIBERNATE-8 TwoWheeler and FourWheeler class extends Vehicle class. @Entity is defined on all 3 class still only 1 table is created in databse called Vechile table.
-This is Single table strategy in inheritance.Screenshot of the table created is stored in the folder itself
+This is Single table strategy in inheritance.Screenshot of the table created is stored in the folder itself. dType column tells the class name.